Beezus and Ramona: Critical reception

 A 1955 reviewer in Kirkus Reviews wrote, "Still another set of adventures about the members of the Henry Huggins' contingent turns the spotlight on 'Beezus', (Beatrice Quimby) and her younger sister Ramona… Miss Cleary's wit is accurate and irresistible."
 Horn Book called Beezus and Ramona "a very funny book; its situations are credible, and it has a perceptive handling of family relationships that is unfortunately rare in easily read books".

-Decades later, reviewers still praise her humor.
+Decades later, reviewers still praise Cleary's humor.
 The 2001 Continuum Encyclopedia of Children's Literature writes, "Beezus and Ramona act like children who live down the street.
 C(leary) is a masterful storyteller, who sees the humor in simple, childlike adventure.
 She is talented at developing a character through dialogue and behavior, and portrays children as they see themselves."
 And, on its re-release, "More than 50 years after its publication, Beezus and Ramona remains one of the best books for middle-grade readers about the challenges and joys of sibling relationships… This candidness, as well as the genuine scrapes and squabbles that characterize daily life in the Quimby household, is still relevant and refreshing today."

 Editions and adaptations

-Audio Formats: Beezus and Ramona is available in cassette, CD, and eAudiobook from Random House/Listening Library.

-Print/English: Large print books through American Printing House for the Blind, braille editions available at Seedlings Braille Books for Children, and e-Books through HarperCollins e-books.

-Print/Worldwide: As of 2010, 99 editions of Beezus and Ramona had been published in 6 languages.
+Beezus and Ramona has been released in audio format via cassette, CD, and eAudiobook from Random House/Listening Library.
+Large print versions were published through American Printing House for the Blind, braille editions available at Seedlings Braille Books for Children, and e-Books through HarperCollins e-books.
+As of 2010, 99 editions of Beezus and Ramona had been published in 6 languages.

-Ramona and Beezus: A movie starring Joey King as Ramona and Selena Gomez as Beezus.
+The book has also been adapted for film and television.
+The first is Ramona (1988), a 10-part Canadian television series starring Sarah Polley as 8-year-old Ramona and Lori Chodos as Beezus.
+The second is Ramona and Beezus (2010), an American movie starring Joey King as Ramona and Selena Gomez as Beezus.
 The movie was released on July 23, 2010.
 The film's plot jumps between books, mainly focusing on the seventh book, Ramona Forever.

-Ramona: This 1988 10-part Canadian television series stars Sarah Polley as 8-year-old Ramona and Lori Chodos as Beezus.